Location4420-210 Gondomar, Portugal

 CollaboratorsAndré Santos Silva

-From the architect.
+Text description provided by the architects.
 Before designing this project we´ve visited and analyzed other similar spaces trying to find some errors that could be corrected.
 We found out that a basic error being committed was that most of these services only had one type of space.
 This design attitude ignored the variation of mood one fells during the day, or even if he walks there alone or with friends, needs a place to read a book or just wants to socialize.

 So, to bridge this flaw, we created three different environments so that the costumer can select the space that fits better to his or her mood, rather than have to adapt itself to an imposing environment.
 This way we provide a more emphatic place and consequently amplify three times the commercial potential.